wjma90/google-drive-upload/README.md

 This will also install the synchronisation script provided in the repo.

+Installation script also checks for the native dependencies.

 Default values set by automatic installation script, which are changeable:

 **Repo:** `labbots/google-drive-upload`